 Applicants may propose other traditions or historical complexes, e.g., Inner Asian or African religions, for study.
 Those interested in Iranian or Ancient Near Eastern religions should consult both the Study of Religion and the department of Near Eastern Languages and Civilizations to determine how a program might best be shaped.

-General Requirements for the PhD in the Study of Religion
+General Examinations for the PhD in the Study of Religion

 Students admitted to this program will register in the Graduate School of Arts and Sciences.
 Courses pertinent to their different areas of study are listed in the Courses of Instruction of the Faculty of Arts and Sciences and in the Divinity School catalogue.